This page may contain affiliate links. Learn More.

 I think it’s tough to make quality food for my daycare kids when they are here.
 I love make ahead meals that can cut the time down, but I can still feel good about serving.
+Great helps for planning a daycare menu.

 I want my daycare kids to eat nutritious healthy food.
 But they can be a handful and I don’t always have a ton of time to prepare those meals.
 I don’t want to use pop tarts and frozen chicken blobs from a bag.
 We grow most of our own vegetables in the summer in our preschool garden.
 I try to find quality food at other times of the year too.
 I don’t want to pare that with frozen hot pockets.